LaunchCodeEducation/skills-back-end-java/materials/assignments/gradebook/README.md

 * Credits
 * GPA

+Refer to the unit tests for information on data types and property names.
 Add these properties to your class, create a constructor, create some getters and setters, and test!
+To test only the `Student` class before creating the `Course` class, comment out the Course tests in the test file.

 Now we want to add some functionality to our `Student` class.
 Add the following methods:

-**`getClassStanding()`** - returns the students class standing based on how many credits they have:
+**`getClassStanding()`** - returns the student's class standing based on how many credits they have:

 - Fewer than 30: Freshman
 - More than or equal to 30 but less than 60: Sophomore